Climate and Average Weather Year Round in Riverview Florida, United States

-The hot season lasts for 5.0 months, from May 6 to October 4, with an average daily high temperature above 87°F. The hottest day of the year is July 22, with an average high of 91°F and low of 75°F.
+The hot season lasts for 5.0 months, from May 6 to October 4, with an average daily high temperature above 87°F. The hottest month of the year in Riverview is July, with an average high of 91°F and low of 75°F.

-The cool season lasts for 2.6 months, from December 7 to February 24, with an average daily high temperature below 76°F. The coldest day of the year is January 18, with an average low of 52°F and high of 72°F.
+The cool season lasts for 2.6 months, from December 7 to February 24, with an average daily high temperature below 76°F. The coldest month of the year in Riverview is January, with an average low of 52°F and high of 72°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering